microsoft/edge-ai/ADRs/Accepted/README.md

+# Accepted State

 Accepted ADRs are those that have been approved by the project leads and have been committed to for development effort.